 85 Darlinghurst Road,

-No one has favorited this theater yet
+1 person favorited this theater

 The least known of Sydney’s newsreel theatres was this one in the centre of the ‘sin’ district, just out of the main downtown area.
-World WAR II created a huge demand for news and before TV that meant film from the seven major newsreel companies.
+World War II created a huge demand for news and before TV that mean’t film from the seven major newsreel companies.

 The theatre made news of its own in 1951 when it took on Sydney’s blue laws.
-Backed by foreign film distributor Nathan Sheinwald, it ran “The Barber of Seville – the first time a film had been shown on a Sunday.
-The big circuits were against Sunday showing but only because they though it was bad business.
+Backed by foreign film distributor Nathan Sheinwald, it ran “The Barber of Seville” - the first time a film had been shown on a Sunday.
+The big circuits were against Sunday showing but only because they thought it was bad business.
 “Barber of Seville” ran continuously from 1:30 pm, joined by the Premier Theatre in Surry Hills and was a success.
 The area produced so much street traffic, especially at evening that the theatre did well.
 It was renamed the Gaiety Theatre in the mid-1960’s, and continued until closing in 1975.
 It soon re-opened as as the Penthouse Cinema and ran for a few more years until closing and becoming an slot machine arcade.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.